A generalized risk approach to path inference based on hidden Markov models: Asymptotic risks

-In \citep{Lember2009}, it has been also shown that under the same assumptions $R_1(X^T)=R_1(v(X^T; 1)|X^T)$ converges to a constant limit, say $R_1(v(1))$.
-In \citep{Lember2010}, $\R_1(X^T)=\R_1(v(X^T; 1)|X^T)$ has been also shown to converge.
-Clearly $R_1(v(\infty))\geq R_1(v(1))$, and even if their difference is small, the number of errors made by the Viterbi decoder in excess of PMAP in the long run can still be found significant. \begin{sloppypar} Presently, we are not aware of a universal method for proving the limit theorems for these risks.
-Convergence of the risks of the Viterbi decoding is possible due to the existence of the so-called Viterbi process (see \citep{AVTproof, AVT4, AVTK2}) that has nice ergodic properties.
+In \citep{PMAP, PMAP2}, it has been also shown that under the same assumptions $R_1(X^T)=R_1(v(X^T; 1)|X^T)$ converges to a constant limit, say $R_1$.
+In \citep{kuljus}, $\R_1(X^T)=\R_1(v(X^T; 1)|X^T)$ has been also shown to converge.
+Clearly $R_1(k=\infty)\geq R_1(1)$, and even if their difference is small, the total number of errors made by the Viterbi decoder in excess of PMAP in the long run can still be significant. \begin{sloppypar} Presently, we are not aware of a universal method for proving (or improving upon) the limit theorems for these risks.
+Recall that convergence of the risks of the Viterbi decoding is possible due to the existence of the Viterbi process which has nice ergodic properties.
 The question whether infinite PMAP processes have similar properties, is still open.
-Therefore, convergence of $R_1(X^T)=R_1(v(X^T;1)|X^T)$ was proven with a completely different method based on the smoothing probabilities.
+Therefore, convergence of $R_1(X^T)$ was proven with a completely different method based on the smoothing probabilities.
 In fact, all of the limit theorems obtained thus far have been proven with different methods.
 We conjecture that these different methods can be combined so that convergence of the minimized combined risk \eqref{gen-problem} or \eqref{L1-gen-problem} could be proven as well.
-In summary, as mentioned before, thus far convergence of the minimized combined risks has been obtained for trivial combinations only, i.e. with three of the four constants being zero.
-Note that while convergence of the intermediate case
+In summary, as mentioned before, convergence of the minimized combined risks has thus far been obtained for trivial combinations only, i.e. with three of the four constants being zero.
+Note that while convergence of the intermediate case \eqref{k-blockrec22} with its minimizer $v(x^T; k(\alpha))$ is an open question, \eqref{vorratused} gives \end{sloppypar}